Home » 2017

 Although all of these still remain in Non-building Infrastructure, Dodge includes Rail, Mass Transit, Airport Runway and Pipelines in Other Public Works.
 Although not often mentioned by Dodge, it is assumed Communications is also included in Other Public Works.
 Census includes all mass transit in Transportation, Communications is listed separately and pipelines are included in Power.

 Dodge does not identify Renovations in their residential starts data.
 Census reports SF and MF spending and Total Residential spending with the difference between Total and SF+MF being Renovations.
 Multifamily spending accounts for less than 15% of all residential actual spending.
 Dodge MF starts account for 30% of all residential starts dollars.
-Furthermore, Dodge reported totals for MF starts $ for the last 7 years exceed the actual total of MF spending for the year by 30% to 50%.
-Dodge MF data must represent more than just MF starts, which may mean it includes renovations starts.
+Furthermore, Dodge totals for MF starts $ for the last 7 years exceed the actual total of MF spending for the year by 30% to 50%.
+Dodge MF data represents more than just MF starts.
+Which may mean it includes renovations starts.
+It might also include student housing.

 Constructconnect (CC) Construction Starts Forecast